HAS-Tools-Fall2021/homework-StephSerrano/Forecast_Submissions/Serrano_HW14.md

 ### Steph Serrano
 # FAIR Science - Week 14
+_____
+### Grade
+3/3: Great work!
+I'm sorry you were not able to get it to run but FYI someone else chose this paper too and had similar enviroment issues as you.
+One of the most common issues with sharing code is environment differences across platforms.
+This actually could be related to the indentation errors that you saw too.
+___

 1. What is the paper or project you picked?
 Include a title, a link the the paper and a 1-2 sentence summary of what its about.
   - Paper: "SMAP-HydroBlocks, a 30-m satellite-based soil moisture dataset for the conterminous US"